 BAC has a considerable scale and scope, with a massive retail banking network, a significant presence in credit card issuance, top commercial operations, and a top-notch investment bank.
 The wide moat gives the bank huge advantages in costs and switching costs for existing customers.

 You might also go with JPMorgan Chase, America’s largest bank by assets and market value.
 It is also the most profitable big bank with $1.7 trillion in deposits.
-In 2019 it delivered a 15% return on equity, which has pulled back to 9.5% with the pandemic economy.
+In 2019 it delivered a 15% return on equity, which pulled back to 11% in 2020 amidst the pandemic economy.

-Similarly, Citigroup is America’s third-largest bank, with close to $2 trillion in total assets and more than $650 billion in deposits.
+Similarly, Citigroup is America’s third-largest bank, with $2.3 trillion in total assets and more than $650 billion in deposits.
 Additionally, the company is spending $1 billion to update its risk and control systems.